-The Danish philosophy of “hygge” (pronounced “HUE-gah”) is a state of mind that embraces comfort.
+The average working week in the UK is now 43.6 hours, meaning we spend more than eight?hours per weekday at our jobs.
+Paired with the fact that British offices are the coldest and ugliest in the world, it?s not surprising that a third of workers dislike their work environment.
+Scandinavian countries often dominate the rankings in “World Happiness Reports“, so why wouldn?t we look at the country’s?working environment as an example of how to inspire our?workforce?
+The Danish philosophy of?”hygge” (pronounced “HUE-gah”) is a state of mind that embraces comfort.
 The rise in Scandinavian restaurants, cafes and bars across the UK is helping to export hygge and whilst many may not have heard of the term, they will almost certainly be getting the sense of it.
 Instilling this concept into our workspaces through the use of greenery could be the natural solution to delivering some cosiness to our cold, sterile offices???it?could help improve employee engagement and inspire staff.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.